Damien Winter Middle School and Novice Invitational

 Read content warnings for anything that might need it and have an extra case if someone opts out.

-Time yourselves please I'm lazy.
-If it's novice I'll try and time too but you should still try and time yourselves in case I forget and so you don't have to solely rely on me.
+Time yourselves please.
+If it's novice I'll time, but you should still try and time yourselves in case I forget and so you don't have to rely on me solely.

-Keep each other accountable but don't be the prep police or the speech sheriff.
-I'd say give each other like a 10-15 second grace period for things.
+Keep each other accountable but don't be the prep police or speech sheriff.
+For speeches, I'd say give each other like a 10 second grace period.

 SIGNPOST!!!! or I will have no clue what is going on.